 What’s fun for a GM differs a lot from what the players enjoy.
-Foremost it’s the positive feedback from the players during and after the gaming session.
+First and foremost, it’s the positive feedback from the players during and after the gaming session that’s fun.
 Seeing the excitement on your players’ faces (or dread in horror settings) is a huge reward for the GM’s efforts.
 This is the main reason why gamemasters spend hours preparing their game sessions.
-So please do praise your GMs once in a while to keep them entertaining you with their stories :).
+So please do praise your GMs once in a while to keep them entertaining you with their stories 🙂

-Another less known source of joy for GMs is being able to express oneself creatively during game preparation.
+Another lesser-known source of joy for GMs is being able to express oneself creatively during game preparation.
 Writing the story, anticipating the players’ actions, designing handouts and props, choosing the background music – this all adds up to an entertaining creative experience.
-It also increases the GM’s anticipation for the actual gaming session, at the which the GM can then present his Opus Magnum to his players.
-“For the GM the gaming experience happens during session preparation”, says Daniel from the System Matters RPG podcast.
+It also increases the GM’s anticipation for the actual gaming session, at which the GM can then present his Opus Magnum to his players.
+“For the GM, the gaming experience happens during session preparation,” says Daniel from the System Matters RPG podcast.
 This pretty much nails it.

 When GMs are having a hard time